18F/accessibility/pages/checklist.md

 permalink: /checklist/
 page_title: checklist
 ---
 This checklist helps developers identify potential accessibility issues affecting their websites or applications.
 It's broken down into three sections of decreasing import: A, B and C. Please check and address these issues in the order in which they appear.

+For more detail on accessibilty standards, please see [WCAG2.0 AA](https://www.w3.org/TR/WCAG20/)

  * A - Critical issues that will cause serious issues for users of assistive technology
  * B - Less critical issues that can be overcome by most assistive technology